makx21/Interesting-tasks/README.md

 [**Striped Words**](https://github.com/makx21/interesting-tasks/blob/master/home/stripedWords.py) - You are given a block of text with different words.
 These words are separated by white-spaces and punctuation marks.
 Numbers are not considered words in this mission (a mix of letters and digits is not a word either).
 You should count the number of words (striped words) where the vowels with consonants are alternating, that is; words that you count cannot have two consecutive vowels or consonants.
 The words consisting of a single letter are not striped -- do not count those.

+[**Verify anagrams**](https://github.com/makx21/interesting-tasks/blob/master/home/anagrams.py) - An anagram is a type of word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once.
+Two words are anagrams to each other if we can get one from another by rearranging the letters.
+Anagrams are case-insensitive and don't take account whitespaces.
+For example: "Gram Ring Mop" and "Programming" are anagrams.
+But "Hello" and "Ole Oh" are not.